-The laws listed below are general laws enacted by parliament, which, together with parliamentary decisions such as the objectives for cultural policy, act as a framework for lower level decisions.
-These laws are discussed more in detail in chapter 4.2.
+The laws listed below are general laws enacted by Parliament, which, together with parliamentary decisions such as the objectives for cultural policy, act as a framework for lower-level decisions.

 Title of the act | Year of adoption |